Street art: Origins

 Slogans of protest and political or social commentary graffiti on walls are the precursor to modern graffiti and street art, and continue as one aspect of the genre.
 Street art in the form of text or simple iconic graphics of corporate icons can become well-known yet enigmatic symbols of an area or an era.
 Some credit the "Kilroy Was Here" graffiti of the World War II era as one such early example: a simple line-drawing of a long-nosed man peering from behind a ledge.
 Author Charles Panati indirectly touched upon the general appeal of street art in his description of the "Kilroy" graffiti as "outrageous not for what it said, but where it turned up".

-Much of what is now considered modern street art has well-documented origins in New York City's graffiti boom.
-It began in the 1960s, matured in the 1970s, and peaked in the 1980s with the spray-painted full-car subway train murals, especially in the Bronx.
+Much of what is now considered modern street art has well-documented origins in New York City's graffiti boom and in Paris in the 1960s.
+Among its early practitioners was Gérard Złotykamień (known as Zloty), who began producing spray-painted works in public spaces in 1963.
+Influenced by Yves Klein, Zloty's work addressed themes including the Holocaust, war, and human suffering.
+In the 1970s, Blek le Rat introduced the use of pre-cut stencils.

-As the 1980s progressed, a shift occurred from text-based works of early in the decade to visually conceptual street art such as Hambleton's shadow figures.
+The art form peaked in the 1980s with the spray-painted full-car subway train murals, especially in the Bronx.
+A shift occurred from text-based works of early in the decade to visually conceptual street art such as Hambleton's shadow figures.
 This period coincides with Keith Haring's subway advertisement subversions and Jean-Michel Basquiat's SAMO tags.
 What is now recognized as "street art" had yet to become a realistic career consideration, and offshoots such as stencil graffiti were in their infancy.
 Wheatpasted street poster art used to promote bands and the clubs where they performed evolved into actual artwork or copy-art and became a common sight during the 1980s in cities worldwide.
 The group working collectively as AVANT was also active in New York during this period.
 Punk rock music's subversive ideologies were also instrumental to street art's evolution as an art form during the 1980s.
 Some of the anti-museum mentality can be attributed to the ideology of Marinetti who in 1909 wrote the "Manifesto of Futurism" with a quote that reads, "we will destroy all the museums."
 Many street artists claim we do not live in a museum so art should be in public with no tickets.